Delaying Childbirth – The Pros and Cons of Egg Freezing

 Many women dream of having a family from the time they are children themselves.
 But sometimes life’s circumstances disrupt the timetable to start a family when you are young and fertile.
 Medical conditions, career demands or just not meeting the right partner can delay childbearing.
 And the biological clock keeps ticking.

 Some women have started turning to oocyte cryopreservation, or egg freezing, for fertility preservation.
 It’s increasing in popularity among urban women in their 30s who can afford the treatment.
-Facebook and Apple recently started offering egg freezing as an employee benefit, paying for up to $20,000 for this fertility treatment, so women employees don’t have to choose between a high-powered career and having children.
+More employers are offering egg freezing as an employee benefit, so women employees don’t have to choose between a high-powered career and having children.
 Yet anecdotal evidence suggests more women freeze their eggs because they haven’t met “Mr. Right” yet than out of career motivation.
 Why consider egg freezing?
 Does it work to preserve your fertility?

 Age and Your Eggs